unauthparadox/ArcCreate/README.md

 6. Restart ArcCreate.
 7. Done.

-Due to me not being able to test the player, the translation for it has mostly remained unchanged in the newer versions of the translation, however please note that some of the text in the settings overlap due to font size issues.
+You can't use this method to use a newer version of the player translation, you'll need to build the app using Unity.
+Please note that some of the text in the settings overlap due to font size issues.

 ## Poniżej znajduje się oryginalna zawartość README z repozytorium Arcthesia. | The following is the original contents of the README from the Arcthesia repository.